 Recovering from a traumatic brain injury such as a concussion is often a rocky road.
-Patients can encounter numerous problems, including dizziness, headache, balance problems, vertigo, and fatigue.
+Patients can encounter numerous problems and symptoms, including dizziness, headache, balance problems, vertigo, and fatigue.

 Fatigue is, by far, the most commonly reported symptom after a traumatic brain injury.
 Its severity differs from patient to patient, and it can last anywhere from a few days to several months after the original injury.

 Fatigue can be life-changing, as it’s difficult to predict what will trigger it and how severe it will be.
 So, it’s important for the patients to know what to do and how to manage this post-traumatic symptom.

 What Causes Fatigue?

 The exact causes of fatigue are unclear.
 The problem lies in the fact that many factors can contribute to it.
 Even after a TBI, your fatigue could be caused by other things, including any medications you might be taking, lack of sleep, anemia, depression, stress, etc.

 After a concussion, your brain is trying to heal itself, which causes neurochemical changes that drain a lot of energy.
 Some brain functions aren’t as efficient during the recovery period as well.
 It takes a great deal of mental and physical effort to complete even the simplest tasks such as holding a conversation or even walking.

 Because of the variety of different factors that can contribute to fatigue, it’s crucial for patients who’ve suffered a concussion to talk to their doctors to determine its cause.
 Figuring out why you’re experiencing fatigue can help you deal with it better.

 Addressing patients who’ve suffered a concussion, specialists at our Ottawa concussion clinic typically treat three different types of fatigue: